parmarsuraj99/keras-transformer-flex/README.md

 # keras-transformer-flex
-Transformer block in tf.keras inspired by PyTorch's nn.Transformer block
+Flexible Transformer block in tf.keras inspired by PyTorch's nn.Transformer block

+Using it for NLP and CV purposes